jgab13/Shoppies/README.md

 This web app uses React, Node, JavaScript, CSS, Bootstrap and was deployed using heroku.

-In order to run this run this app locally, run the following command from the root directory:
+In order to run this run this app locally, run the following command from the root directory `npm run build-run'
-`npm run build-run'.